stnbu/sandbox/wasm/minimal/README.md

 This is just a ripoff of [this](), but there's so much stuff to keep up with, I wanted an ultra-minimal example, since with this "stack", it seems like things break if you breath on them wrong.
 If it's useful to you, great!

-1. Get `wasm-pack` installed and run `wasm-pack build --target web` the directory containing this README file.
+1. Get `wasm-pack` installed and run `wasm-pack build --target web` in the directory containing this README file.
 1. Somehow serve the directory containing `index.html` on a web server.

 Open some developer tools to see what's going on at least look at the JavaScript console output.
 For me, opening `index.html` from the filesystem in my web browser does not work because of cross-origin something-something.